someflydays/physics-simulation/README.md

 ### Acknowledgments

-Hank Childs, for being an excellent professor and teaching me about scientific data visualization at the University of Oregon.
+Hank Childs, for being an excellent professor.
+Thank you for teaching me about scientific data visualization at the University of Oregon.